Back to AI/ML Overview

 πŸ€–LLM as OrchestratorDecides when & how to retrieve(tool = search_knowledge_base)5atool_use: search("CA parental")10atool_result: top-5 chunksRetrieval Pipeline (unchanged)🧬 Embed β†’ πŸ—ƒοΈ Vector DB β†’ πŸ” BM25 β†’ βš–οΈ RerankerExact same steps 5-10 as naive RAG β€” the vector DB doesn't knowthe caller is now an LLM instead of app code.10bmulti-hopre-query ifnot enoughcontextWHAT ACTUALLY CHANGED FROM NAIVE RAGβ€’ App code no longer sequences retrieval.
 The LLM does, via a declared tool.β€’ Multi-hop is free: LLM inspects tool_result, decides if it needs another search with a refined query.

-What agentic RAG adds
+What adds

-• ✨ Multi-hop retrieval β€” LLM can issue a second, refined query if the first batch was insufficient
+• ✨ Multi-hop retrieval β€” can issue a second, refined query if the first batch was insufficient

 The trade-offs

-• ⚠️ LLM can over-search β€” without good system prompts, some models call the tool on every turn
+• ⚠️ can over-search β€” without good system prompts, some models call the tool on every turn

 πŸ”‘The four hidden deciders most tutorials undersell